rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Errors.md

 - [[Animal Friendship]] Spell should have either "wip" or "spell" tag
 - [[Arms of Hadar]] Spell should have either "wip" or "spell" tag
 - [[Beast Bond]] Spell should have either "wip" or "spell" tag
+- [[Beast Sense]] Spell should have either "wip" or "spell" tag
 - [[Blade Barrier]] Spell should have either "wip" or "spell" tag
+- [[Blindness Deafness]] Spell should have either "wip" or "spell" tag
 - [[Calm Emotions]] Spell should have either "wip" or "spell" tag
 - [[Cause Fear]] Spell should have either "wip" or "spell" tag
+- [[Charm Person]] Spell should have either "wip" or "spell" tag
+- [[Cloud of Daggers]] Spell should have either "wip" or "spell" tag
 - [[Command]] Spell should have either "wip" or "spell" tag
+- [[Compelled Duel]] Spell should have either "wip" or "spell" tag
 - [[Contagion]] Spell should have either "wip" or "spell" tag
+- [[Continual Flame]] Spell should have either "wip" or "spell" tag
 - [[Control Flames]] Spell should have either "wip" or "spell" tag
 - [[Create Bonfire]] Spell should have either "wip" or "spell" tag
 - [[Crown of Madness]] Spell should have either "wip" or "spell" tag
 - [[Darkvision]] Spell should have either "wip" or "spell" tag
 - [[Dawn]] Spell should have either "wip" or "spell" tag
 - [[Desintegrar]] Spell should have either "wip" or "spell" tag
+- [[Dissonant Whispers]] Spell should have either "wip" or "spell" tag
 - [[Divine Favor]] Spell should have either "wip" or "spell" tag
 - [[Eldritch Blast]] Spell should have either "wip" or "spell" tag
 - [[Enthrall]] Spell should have either "wip" or "spell" tag
 - [[Fire Bolt]] Spell should have either "wip" or "spell" tag
 - [[Fire Storm]] Spell should have either "wip" or "spell" tag
 - [[Flame Strike]] Spell should have either "wip" or "spell" tag
+- [[Flaming Sphere]] Spell should have either "wip" or "spell" tag
 - [[Frostbite]] Spell should have either "wip" or "spell" tag
+- [[Grease]] Spell should have either "wip" or "spell" tag
 - [[Greater Restoration]] Spell should have either "wip" or "spell" tag
 - [[Green Flame Blade]] Spell should have either "wip" or "spell" tag
 - [[Guidance]] Spell should have either "wip" or "spell" tag